koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_11_are-there-other-ways-to-organize-production-basic-layout-types-why-how.md

-# Are there other ways to organize production – Basic Layout-types Why, how?
+# Slide 11 of Lecture 4 contains information about Are there other ways to organize production – Basic Layout-types Why, how?

 # The table in slide 11 of lecture 4 presents three columns: Criteria for the Organization, Basic Type - Characteristics, and Key Advantage/Key Disadvantage.